Bălți International Airport: Facilities

 The all-weather runway is ensured by an elevation of 231 metres above sea level and surrounding valleys up to 100 metres high, which ensures that there are no conditions for sustained fog formation, also taking into account the wind rose at this particular location.
-During metrological observations it was found that when runways of nearby airports and airfields (Chisinau, Iasi, Bucharest, Marculesti, Odessa and Kiev) are closed for operation or have reduced visibility, the runway of Balti Lyadoveni airport remains operable with sufficient visibility, both horizontal and vertical.
+During metrological observations it was found that when runways of nearby airports and airfields (Chișinău, Iași, Bucharest, Mărculești, Odesa and Kyiv) are closed for operation or have reduced visibility, the runway of Balti Lyadoveni airport remains operable with sufficient visibility, both horizontal and vertical.

-Pavement classification number: PCN 16 R (rigid construction) / A (the strongest class is CBR 15 (all CBR above 13%) of the base strength under the road surface / W (unit expressing the maximum tyre pressure the road surface can withstand, W (unlimited) - no tyre pressure limit) / T (description of method by which the first value was obtained): T denotes technical grade) CONC (concrete).
+Pavement classification number: PCN 16 R (rigid construction) / A (the strongest class is CBR 15 (all CBR above 13%) of the base strength under the road surface / W (unit expressing the maximum tyre pressure the road surface can withstand, W (unlimited) – no tyre pressure limit) / T (description of method by which the first value was obtained): T denotes technical grade) CONC (concrete).

 In accordance with the Decision No 32 of the Court of Auditors of Moldova of 25 May 2007, Bălți International Airport has been declared compliant with ICAO requirements.

 In accordance with the action plan report dated 1 March 2013, established as part of an inspection carried out by the Moldovan Civil Aviation Authority, the following services were inspected at Bălți-Leadoveni Airport: passenger and baggage service, general services, ticket office and air terminal, passenger transportation, baggage service.

 In accordance with a press release published in December 2015 by the former Moldovan Ministry of Transport and Road Infrastructure, Bălți International Airport is located in the Rîșcani District, covers an area of 144.5567 ha and includes the aerodrome, passenger terminal, baggage handling facility, buildings and facilities providing the technological process (metal hangar, diesel-electric generator for stand-by reserve, area in front of the passenger terminal, parking spaces for special ground vehicles, etc.), as well as an area that could be used for the development of infrastructure at the Bălți International Airport.